hengshan/hengshan.github.io/blog-spatial-modelling/_posts/2022-01-21-time-series-5-Kalman-filter.markdown

 K_t = P_t^{t-1}A_t'(A_tP_t^{t-1}A_t' + S)^{-1}
 \end{align}

-Therefore, if $y_t$ is missing, we can revise the update procedure to simply be:
+Notably, if $y_t$ is missing, we can revise the update procedure to simply be:
 \begin{align}
 x_t^t &= x_t^{t-1} \\\\
 P_t^t &= P_t^{t-1}